-LEGO has been one brand which changed the game for competitive toys for kids, globally.
-And LEGO’s building blocks are what contributes to its fame as being one of the most creative toy-companies ever!
+LEGO has been one brand that changed the game for competitive toys for kids, globally.
+LEGO’s building blocks are what contribute to its fame as being one of the most creative toy companies ever!

 Each LEGO set is designed with intricate details, which is why missing out on a single brick hampers the entire structure.
 It is somewhat similar to losing a piece in a large jigsaw puzzle – it is never complete.

 And yes, a few pieces might break or crack even with little use.
 Although these are some of the sturdiest building blocks available, small elements like the “cheese slopes” may chip or break if a lot of pressure is suddenly put on them.

 Speaking of damage, they can break either due to excessive use, or bending and pulling of the hinge pieces.
 And how can we not talk about kids disassembling a constructed set in a rush?

 Now, to help you understand how you can go about fixing these broken LEGO bricks, we have prepared a guide that will answer your queries.

 The quickest remedy here is a tube of glue, and in this case, it should be strong enough to hold the pieces together.
 But it will be best if you build a jig to ensure that the fragmented pieces are held together to allow the adhesive to set in and stick well.